Shanibudi/Lossless-networks-project/README.md

 So the trigger is that all cycle buffers cross threshold together, and the cycle stops draining permanently.

----

-# Why L0 and L2 Look More Congested Than S0 and S1
+# Observations

-A common observation is that **L0 and L2 buffers appear more congested** than S0 and S1.
+1) A common observation is that L0 and L2 buffers appear more congested than S0 and S1.

 This happens because: